-The newborn is usually scored by a doctor or midwife and it is done at 1 minute and again at 5 minutes after birth.
+The newborn is scored by a doctor or midwife at both 1 minute and again at 5 minutes after birth.
 It is widely recognised that a score of 7-10 is normal, 4-6 is moderately abnormal and 0-3 is abnormal.
 Any score of lower than 7 should alert the medical practitioner to consider whether the baby requires any intervention.

-- From her experience in the delivery room and in anaesthesia, Apgar noticed that the first moments of a newborn’s life were crucial but despite this there was no standard protocol for assessing the viability of a baby.
+From her experience in the delivery room and in anaesthesia, Virginia Apgar (1909-1974) noticed that the first moments of a newborn’s life were crucial but despite this there was no standard protocol for assessing the viability of a baby.

-- 1953 Virginia Apgar Published ‘A Proposal for a New Method of Evaluation of the Newborn Infant’.
+1953 – Apgar Published ‘A Proposal for a New Method of Evaluation of the Newborn Infant’.

-- 1961 Apgar received a letter from Dr Joseph Butterfield a professor at the Colorado University in Denver which informed her that one of his residents had devised an acronym connecting the five letters of her surname to the five evaluations of the newborn…APGAR
+1961 – Apgar received a letter from Dr Joseph Butterfield a professor at the Colorado University in Denver which informed her that one of his residents had devised a most fortunate backronym connecting the five letters of her surname to the five evaluations of the newborn…APGAR

 - Virginia Apgar (1909 – 1974)

 Original work published by Apgar in 1953 described the five variables as heart rate, respiratory effort, reflex irritability, muscle tone and colour.
 Despite practitioners using the score to as a guide to assessing their resuscitation efforts or as a predictor of morbidity/mortality, the primary use of the APGAR score has always been to evaluate a newborn’s condition at birth.